learning2hash/learning2hash.github.io/_publications/müller2022instant.markdown

 bibkey: müller2022instant
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2201.05989'}
-tags: ['Cross-Modal', 'Efficiency', 'Shallow', 'Supervised', 'Training Strategy']
+tags: ['Efficient Learning', 'Indexing and Efficiency']
 ---
 Neural graphics primitives, parameterized by fully connected neural networks, can be costly to train and evaluate.
 We reduce this cost with a versatile new